This is a review about the best lightweight hiking boots of 2023.

 The sole provides good traction and should give you around 100 miles / 1600 km of wear which is great.

-Overall, the Merrell Moab 3 Mid Waterproof Hiking Boot is one of the most comfortable and affordable boots on the market.
+Overall, the Merrell Moab 3 Mid Waterproof Lightweight Hiking Boots are one of the most comfortable and affordable boots on the market.
 It is best suited to hikers with mid to wide feet with a wide version available for those who have extra wide feet.

 Compare Prices: